Lyyte/Liri/README.md

     * `do-what-it-says` allows you to pull information from the random.txt file, and will currently run `spotify-this-song` with the search inquiry of "I Want it That Way"

+### Technology

+Here is a list of the technologies that were used:

+* Node.js
+* Javascript
+* API
+    * Spotify
+    * OMDB
+    * Bands in Town
+* NPM Modues
+    * Dotenv
+    * Axios
+    * Moment
+    * Node-Spotify-API

+### Development

+To create this app, I had to create 4 primary functions that would handle each of the four commands.
+To run the function, I needed the program to execute each function based on which input was provided in the terminal.
+This was done with an If/Else If/Else statement.
+For future development, I plan to incorporate more commands, such as pulling the weather/news, and replace my if statement with a switch statement.

+### Demo Images

+Here is a demo of how the app works: